mdeber/browser_shot_plotter/README.md

 plotting region, but you should check to make sure the binning is appropriate to avoid overplotting.

+_**Pro tip:** If the spacing between lines in the plot looks "funny", adjust the binsize or the plotting dimensions._

 Smoothing is graciously disabled by default, but you can activate it if you like to do sad science.
 I'll add a silver lining by tweaking the axes a bit.